molikuner/sqldelight-simple-jvm-driver/README.md

 1. update sqldelight version
 2. create tag on new commit
-3. push to github and wait for drone to publish
+3. push to github and wait for drone to publish or do it manually (see below)
+4. upload the `.asc` files from bintray to github release
+5. press publish on github

 ~~since [drone](https://drone.io) seems to be broken somehow, i'm currently releasing the versions manually by executing the following steps:~~